 Real Estate Agents

-There are real estate agents in New Mexico who are experts in selling condemned houses and they could make the process of selling your property less work.
+There are real estate agents who are experts in selling condemned houses and they could make the process of selling your New Mexico property less work.

 For starters, a real estate agent can help you price the condemned property based on its fair market value.
 They can do this while considering the expenses you had during the renovation.